Multiplying Fractions Lesson Plan for Teachers

 • Direct Instruction (10 minutes):

-• Use the whiteboard to demonstrate how to use estimation techniques, such as rounding, front-end estimation, and clustering.
+• Use the whiteboard to demonstrate how to convert between fractions, decimals, and percents.

 • Guided Practice (15 minutes):

-• Distribute the problem-solving worksheet and have students work in pairs to complete the problems.
+• Distribute the percent worksheet and have students work in pairs to complete the problems.

 • Monitor students as they work and provide assistance as needed.